HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 People who are related will have an even more similar genome.

-The human genome is being compared to some of closest relative in the world e.g. primates.
+The human genome is being compared to some of our closest relatives in the world e.g. primates.

 Ever since researchers sequenced the chimp genome in 2005, they have known that humans share about 99% of our DNA with chimpanzees, making them our closest living relatives - that should make you think!